How to get the best sleep ever.

-Here are the best ways to help you get the sleep ever - (Hint: there’s room to improve around the clock!)
+Here are the best ways to help you get the sleep you deserve.
+(Hint: there’s room to improve around the clock!)

 During the Day

-- Nix the nightcap: Booze before bedtime is a common goto for sleep issues.
+Booze before bedtime is a common go-to for sleep issues.
 But not so fast!
 Alcohol, while it may help you drift off, can reduce your ability to achieve restorative sleep.
 Heavy drinking can affect chemicals in the brain that control sleep, and trying to quit drinking can also affect sleep patterns.
 If alcohol is getting in the way of your days and your nights, we’re here for you.
 Otherwise, try to limit your drinking to better focus on dreaming.